handikatriarlan/teamify/README.md

-# Teamify - Team Generator API
+# Teamify API - Team Generator Application

 A NestJS application for generating random teams from a list of names with smart distribution features.